 An EQCM-D, like the BluQCM, is capable to simultaneously monitoring frequency and dissipation.
 So the variation of the hydrodynamic contribution to the frequency response induced by volume changes of the material during potential cycling on an electrochemical cell is corrected.

-Since the EQCM-D is installed in a glove box for in situ measurements under inert atmosphere it is therefore, possible to use the BluQCM to study electrode surface modifications, quantify the deposition of material, and characterize ion insertion processes in battery and supercapacitor materials.
+An airtight electrochemical cell is available and can be mounted in a glove box.
+Therefore, in situ measurements under an inert atmosphere are possible and studies to quantify the deposition of material, and characterize ion insertion processes in battery and supercapacitor materials are possible.

 Electrochemical Surface Plasmon Resonance